adon-cloudcannon/landing-page-test/src/collections/posts/adding-a-responsive-html-table-to-your-cloudcannon-site.md

 This is an open-source web component — try it out and use it on your own projects!

-We’ve already deployed it live to the CloudCannon website.
+We’ve already deployed it live to the <a target="_blank" rel="noopener" href="https://cloudcannon.com">CloudCannon website</a>.
 Depending on your viewport size, you’ll see either the original tables rendering or a two-column layout; we’ve set a specific breakpoint for that swap.

 {% bookshop 'markdown/youtube' title: "" id: "tKrJTc2DgbY" extend: false border: false %}